 Dentists use the term “restorative dentistry” to explain to patients how they replace or restore damaged or missing teeth.
 The end goal is always to restore the mouth to its functional and aesthetic state.
-Since it isn’t a separate specialty, dentists don’t require special certification or education to perform the procedures listed under this ‘branch’.
+Since it isn’t a separate specialty, your dentist don’t require special certification or education to perform the procedures listed under this ‘branch’.

 Importance of Restorative Dentistry